christinecai/christinecai.github.io/_items/Bio.md

 description: Bio
 ---

 I am Christine Cai(-square distributed), a fifth-year <font color="IndianRed">Ph.D.
 Student in Economics</font> at <font color="IndianRed">Princeton University</font>.
-I am visiting the Wharton School of the University of Pennsylvania for academic year 2022/2023.
+I will be joining the Applied Research team of <a href="https://prosperitynow.org">Prosperity Now</a> as a Research Scientist in the summer of 2023.

 My research interests lie in <font color="IndianRed">applied microeconomics</font> and span <font color="IndianRed">labor, public, urban, education, and health economics</font>.
 I am particularly interested in issues related to segregation, migrations, educational and racial inequalities, and social mobility.